 If you’re looking for some of my work that is not listed here, please just get in touch! nholl AT sas DOT upenn DOT edu.

 Here are links to some of my selected publications.

 Holliday, Nicole.
 “Perception in Black and White: Effects of Intonational Variables and Filtering Conditions on Sociolinguistic Judgments, With Implications for ASR“.
-Journal of Computational Sociolinguistics.
+Frontiers in Artificial Intelligence: Language and Computation.

 Holliday, Nicole.
 “Intonation and Referee Design Phenomena in the Narrative Speech of Black/